finkeissen/finkeissen/README.md

 # Ekkehard Finkeissen Research Architecture

-Central entry point to the **Ekkehard Finkeissen Research Architecture**
+- Central entry point to the **Ekkehard Finkeissen Research Architecture**

-Coherent and constraint-based epistemic framework
+- Coherent and constraint-based epistemic framework

-All repositories form one pipeline and must be interpreted together
+- All repositories form one pipeline and must be interpreted together

+Core Principle: Any statement not explicitly bound to a concrete problem context is treated as epistemically inadmissible → processing stops
 ---

 # Layer 0 – Legacy
 Archive of prior assumptions, contradictions, and boundary cases.
 https://github.com/finkeissen/legacy